dxw/playbook/_includes/sections/working-here/your-pay-pension-and-other-benefits.md

 line manager will invite you to an absence meeting to discuss your health.
-Where appropriate, we’ll talk about how we can support your return to work and any temporary or permanent adjustments which might help improve your wellbeing and reduce your levels of absence.
+Where appropriate, we’ll talk about how we can support your return to work and any temporary or permanent adjustments which might help improve your wellbeing and support you to need fewer absences.
 We might also agree an action plan and / or a review period.
 Where we think it would be helpful, we’ll seek medical advice via an Occupational Health advisor.